piku235/mobmatter/README.md

 ## Features

+- Built on top of the official Matter SDK (CHIP)
-- Bridges Mobilus Cosmo GTW-controlled devices into the Matter ecosystem
+- Bridges Cosmo GTW connected devices into the Matter ecosystem
 - Supports window covering devices
-- Built on top of the official Matter SDK (CHIP)
+- Real-time updates of the connected devices
+- Runs natively on Cosmo GTW

 ## Requirements

-For full compatibility, your Cosmo GTW device should be running the firmware version **0.1.7.8** or higher.
+For full compatibility, your Cosmo GTW should be running the firmware version **0.1.7.8** or higher.

-This application assumes your Cosmo GTW is fully setup and configured.
+Before installation, it is assumed that your Cosmo GTW is fully set up and configured.

 ## Installation